FSipiano/newbieDictionary/README.md

 **I have made this Open Source (definition in the dictionary!) to enable us all to add and learn from each other!
 I want YOU to contribute.
 Click 'fork repository' (button in the top right), make your additions in your 'own version', and then create a pull request (definition below) to put it back into this main version!
 I'll review it and then add it in.** 😄

-**If you'd like a word defined, just write it in the alphabetical place and write it like this:**
+**If you'd like a word to be defined, just write it in the alphabetical place and write it like this:**

 ************
 #### Word -